dlt-hub/dlt/docs/website/blog/2024-03-25-smart-dashboarding-tools.md

 ---

 <aside>
-💡 TL;DR: Exploring the theme of "AI replacing jobs," we examine ThoughtSpot's LLM analyst, Sage.
+💡 TL;DR: Exploring the theme of "AI replacing jobs", we examine ThoughtSpot's LLM analyst, **Sage**.
 This article assesses Sage's application in different analytics techniques, the importance of the data model it analyzes, and dlt's supportive role in this context.
 </aside>

 ## The advent of ChatGPT...